 Sec.
 6-604.
-Notice of transfer, sale, or assignment of assets in public rights-of-way.
+Notice of transfer, sale, or assignment of assets in public rights-ofway.

-(a) If a registrant transfers, sells, or assigns its assets located in public rights-of-way incident to a transfer, sale, or assignment of the registrant's assets, the transferee, buyer, or assignee shall be obligated to comply with the terms of this Article.
+- (a) If a registrant transfers, sells, or assigns its assets located in public rights-of- way incident to a transfer, sale, or assignment of the registrant's assets, the transferee, buyer, or assignee shall be obligated to comply with the terms of this Article.
 Written notice of any such transfer, sale, or assignment shall be provided by such registrant to the County within twenty (20) days after the effective date of the transfer, sale, or assignment.
-If the transferee, buyer, or assignee is a current registrant, then the transferee, buyer, or assignee is not required to re-register.
-If the transferee, buyer, or assignee is not a current registrant, then the transferee, buyer, or assignee shall register as provided in section 6-603 within sixty (60) days of the transfere, sale, or assignment.
-If permit applications are pending in the registrant's name, the transferee, buyer, or assignee shall notify the County that the transferee, buyer, or assignee is the new applicant after the requirements of this section have been satisfied.
+If the transferee, buyer, or assignee is a current registrant, then the transferee, buyer, or assignee is not a current registrant, then the transferee, buyer, or assignee shall register as provided in section 6-603 within sixty (60) days of the transfer, sale, or assignment.
+If permit applications are pending in the registrant's name, the transferee, buyer, or assignee is the new applicant after the requirements of this section have been satisfied. - (b) The County does not have the right to approve or deny registrants' asset transfers or assignments to Communications Services Providers operating at least one (1) Communications Facility within the County, and the failure to comply with this section does not void any such asset transfer or assignment.
+The County reserves the right to exclude persons or entities other than Communications Services Providers or Pass-through Providers from its rights- of-way.
+Transfers or assignments of a Communications Facility to persons or entities other than a Communications Services Provider or Pass-through Provider who will operate at least one Communications

-(b) The County does not have the right to approve or deny registrants' asset transfers or assignments to Communications Services Providers operating at least one (1) Communications Facility within the County, and the failure to comply with this section does not void any such asset transfer or assignment.
-The County reserves the right to exclude persons or entities other than Communications Services Providers or Pass-through Providers from its rights-of-way.
-Transfers or assignments of a Communications Facility to persons or entities other than a Communications Services Provider or Pass-through Provider who will operate at least one Communications Facility within the County requires compliance with this section to insure continued use of the public rights-of-way.
+Facility within the County requires compliance with this section to insure continued use of the public rights-of-way.